ioannismesionis/ioannismesionis.github.io/_posts/2025-05-24-counterfactuals-explanations.md

 # 2. Understanding Counterfactual Explanations

 Counterfactual explanations work by finding alternative versions of an input that would result in a different predicted outcome.
-Let's explore this concept using a house price prediction example.
+Let's explore this concept using the Kaggle House Prices dataset, which contains various features about residential homes in Ames, Iowa, to predict their sale prices.

 ```python
 # Import necessary libraries